nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Running this command will create a new wedding in the wedding panel, allowing you to use its wedding index to execute relevant commands on that wedding.
 * Date can be in the past (for documenting/tracking old weddings), present, or future.
-* Contact indexes must be valid in the context of the current view
+* Contact indexes must be valid in the context of the current view.
   <box type="warning" seamless>
   **IMPORTANT:**
   If you want to pre-assign contacts when adding a wedding, you are encouraged to use `list` to view all contacts BEFORE using the `addw` command to add a new wedding.
 If you are in a wedding view, and you do not use the `list` command to exit from wedding view to the all contacts view, you will only be able to add contacts from the current wedding being viewed into the new wedding.